What is Bearer Share?

 - There are a lot of communication issues involved in the case of these shares since there is a lack of record-keeping (registry), and also, the current owner of the same remains unidentified.
 For example- an entity is unable to notify its equity holders about the general meeting.

 - Banking institutions also discourage entities that use bearer shares.
 It is because of the fact there is not even a single way of knowing that when the entity’s ownership can change and as a result of which, the bank will feel exposed to various unknown risks.

 - The identity of the current owner remains unidentified as the same is not provided on the share certificate.
 This makes it difficult and almost impossible for somebody to provide proof of ownership of the bearer shares.

 - The criminals and fraudsters have realized these loopholes and accordingly misused them for a longer period.
-Some fraudsters have even used them to avoid transfer taxes, fund terrorist activity, shield money laundering, etc.
+Some fraudsters have even used them to avoid transfer taxesTransfer TaxesTransfer Tax is defined as a charge imposed on the transferor of a particular asset including real estate or other revenue-generating assets at the time of transfer of such asset to a transferee.
+It is generally included in the cost of such asset at the time of its sale., fund terrorist activity, shield money laundering, etc.